 Last week, Kandace Montgomery stood before a crowd at the south Minneapolis intersection where police officer Derek Chauvin killed George Floyd.
-Behind her, a banner read, “Defund the Police” and “Invest in Black Trans Lives.”
+Behind her, a huge banner read, “Defund the Police” and “Invest in Black Trans Lives.”

 Montgomery explained to the crowd that the movement for George Floyd and the movement for Black transgender lives have converged in a familiar and aching chant: “Say his name!”
 The phrase, she told them, echoes a call from 2014.
 Back then, “Say her name!” fledged into the #SayHerName movement.
 It urged the public to acknowledge the disproportionate number of Black women who experience police violence, including Black trans women.